Place to Be (film)

-Place to Be is an upcoming drama film directed by Kornél Mundruczó and co-written by Kata Wéber.
-It stars Ellen Burstyn, Taika Waititi, Pamela Anderson, Édgar Ramírez, Lena Waithe, Murray Bartlett, and Maika Monroe.
+Place to Be is a 2026 drama film directed by Kornél Mundruczó and written by Kata Wéber.
+A co-production of the United States, Australia, and Singapore, it stars Ellen Burstyn, Taika Waititi, Pamela Anderson, Édgar Ramírez, Lena Waithe, Murray Bartlett, and Maika Monroe.

+The film had its world premiere out of competition at the 83rd Venice International Film Festival on September 9, 2026.

 Premise

 An unlikely friendship forms between no-nonsense Brooke and divorcee Nelson, as they travel from Chicago to New York City to return a lost racing pigeon.